Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 ## Chainlink CRF
 - The `Chainlink VRF (Verifiable Random Function)` provides a solution for generating provably random numbers, ensuring true fairness in applications such as NFT randomization, lotteries, and gaming.
 These numbers are determined off-chain, and they are immune to manipulation.

+## Chainlink Keepers
+- Another great feature is Chainlink's system of `Keepers`.
+These nodes listen for specific events and, upon being triggered, automatically execute the intended actions within the calling contract.